in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 ##### Create More Great Programmers from India

 > There are awesome programmers from India doing great work across the world.
 However, as a percentage of IT professionals, the number of awesome programmers remains miniscule.

-For enabling this - we would create awesome free courses for entry level programmers to understand and love programming.

 We would want to reduce the barriers in learning programming by creating programming courses in local languages
   - c++ in telugu - https://www.youtube.com/watch?v=FzosXb-n3V8&list=PLB54DFFD608FDCCA5